joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5942948/2024/11/23/canucks-senators-quinn-hughes-ejection/

 **Fred R. Harris, Oklahoma Senator Who Ran for President, Dies at 94**\
-`After eight years in the Senate as a moderate Democrat, he took a leftward turn toward “new populism” in a failed 1976 shot at the presidency.`\
+`After eight years in the Senate as a moderate Democrat, he took a leftward turn toward “new populism” in a failed shot at the presidency in 1976.`\
 https://nytimes.com/2024/11/23/us/politics/fred-r-harris-dead.html

 **Iowa's scorched-earth QB situation and what it means for Kirk Ferentz**\